1889 Louisville (Louisvilles, Colonels)

 Photo E

-Dated September 1889.
+Dated September 7 or 9, 1889.
 Photo year of 1889 can be confirmed by appearance of players Shannon, Galligan and McDermott.
 These men only played with the team in 1889.
 The location where the photo was taken can be identified as the Jefferson Street Grounds, Philadelphia, the home field for Athletic.
 If the month stated in the photo caption was correct, this image was made on September 7 or September 9, 1889—the only two days in September that Louisville played in Philadelphia.
-(On September 8, the two teams played in Gloucester, NJ.)
-A September date can be confirmed by the appearance of players Ryan and McDermott, who both signed with Louisville and joined the team by August 30, 1889.
+On September 8, the two teams played in Gloucester, NJ.
+A September date can also be confirmed by the appearance of players Ryan and McDermott, who both signed with Louisville and joined the team by August 30, 1889.
 McDermott was the pitcher of record in the September 9 game in Philadelphia.
-A September date can be further determined by the appearance of interim manager Bob Brown, who worked as an editor at the Louisville Courier-Journal and, according to a newspaper report from early September, “consented to take the Louisvilles east on their present trip.”
+A September date can also be further determined by the appearance of interim manager Bob Brown, who worked as an editor at the Louisville Courier-Journal and, according to a newspaper report from early September, “consented to take the Louisvilles east on their present trip.”
 Players wore a light gray or white uniform in this photo, with dark cap, belt and stockings.
 This may be the “summer suit” which was described in a preseason newspaper report from 1889 as being white with blue accents and blue stockings.
 Two players, standing on the far left and far right in this photo, wore pants with continuous quilted padding from knee to hip on both legs.
 Player Ehret, front row, second from right, wore a light-colored cap with white stripes.
 This may be the same cap shown in the Old Judge photo session of Ehret, see photo A. Ehret also wore low-cut shoes in both photos.
 One player, seated front row far right, wore a light colored belt, possibly the light blue belt shown in photos A thru D. Of the nine players shown, six wore short sleeves, one wore three-quarter length sleeves, and two wore white pullover sweaters.

 Top row, from left: S Stratton (AA 88-91, NL 92-94), F Vaughn?
 (88, 89), (B Brown mgr 89), M McDermott (Aub NYSL 89, Lou 89) and E Flanagan?
 (Lwl/WB AtlA 89, Lou 89).
 Front: J Ryan (89-91), P Tomney (88-90), D Shannon (89), R Ehret (89-91) and J Galligan (Nor/NH AtlA 89, Lou 89).
 Player IDs from SABR, Pictorial History Newsletter, (January 2010, May 2010 and October 2010 issues).
 Contributing information from researchers Mark Fimoff, Ken Samoil, Nigel Ayres and Carson Lorey.
 Identification of McDermott from Fimoff.
 Identification of Ryan from baseball-reference.com.
 Identification of Vaughn is unconfirmed as the player’s height is in question.
 However, the May 2010 issue of the SABR newsletter stated that “Vaughn was listed at 6’2” – taller than the 6’1” Scott Stratton back row far left in the team photo.
 [Vaughn] appears shorter than Stratton.
 But, we can’t see how their feet line up, and Stratton may be a bit more in the foreground.
 So, height can’t be used to conclusively.”
 Identification of Flanagan is also unconfirmed.
 However the recorded height and weight of Flanagan (6’1″, 190 lbs.) do seem appropriate for the player standing at far right in the photo.
 Flanagan was called a “shoulder-bound first baseman” when he was signed by Louisville in early September 1889.
 The identification of manager Brown comes from David Nemec, The Beer And Whiskey League (1994), according to the January 2010 SABR newsletter.
 This identification is confirmed by researcher Samoil who has discovered the newspaper report about Brown mentioned above.
 Two of the players who were recorded in the box score of the September 7 game were not shown in the team photo: H Raymond (88-91) and J Ewing (88, 89).
 Ewing was the pitcher in this game.
 Their absence may suggest the team photo was made on September 9, 1889.
 Player identifications for this photo were often misidentified in published works according to Fimoff.
 For example, Ryan was sometimes identified as Ewing, and Galligan was sometimes identified as Flanagan.
 Among other errors, the player standing at far right was often identified as C Wolf (82-91).
 Wolf’s absence in Philadelphia may have been why Louisville signed Flanagan.
 Years with team and Flanagan height and weight info from baseball-reference.com.
 McDermott and Ryan signing info, and Brown managerial info from The Sporting Life, September 4, 1889.
 Flanagan signing info from The Sporting Life, September 11, 1889.
 Box score info on the September 7 game from The Sporting Life, September 18, 1889.
 Box score info and Gloucester game info from the New York Herald, September 8, 1889.
 Information on Philadelphia game dates, the Jefferson Street Grounds, and McDermott as pitcher of record on September 9 from retrosheet.org.
 Original photo published in Athletic Sports in America, England and Australia (1889).
 Original photo by Levytype Co., Philadelphia.